chaofengc/IQA-PyTorch/README.md

 - :sparkles: **Comprehensive.** Support many mainstream full reference (FR) and no reference (NR) metrics
 - :sparkles: **Accurate.** Results calibration of our implementation with official matlab scripts (if exist).
+- :sparkles: **Fast.** With GPU acceleration, most of our implementation is much faster than Matlab.
 - :sparkles: **Flexible.** Support training new DNN models with several public IQA datasets
 - :sparkles: **Differentiable.** Most methods support pytorch backward
 - :sparkles: **Convenient.** Quick inference and benchmark script